insane/discord-bulk-message-deleter/README.md

 1. Install Python <3.8 (<b>Make sure you add Python to PATH during installation</b>)
 2. Clone the repository to a folder or download as ZIP - make sure to extract
-3. Install the required python modules needed to run the program (pip install discord, pip install termcolor)
+3. Open the terminal in the directory you extracted in and install the required python modules needed to run the program by doing **pip install -r requirements.txt**
-4. After the installer closes, put your token in the json file and run **cl.py**
+4. After the installer closes, put your token in the json file and run **start.bat**
-5. In any channel on your account, if you say **cl** - it will start deleting messages
+5. You will have 3 prompts to choose from:
+    1 - cl deletion
+        Deletes messages from bottom to top in the channel whenever you say **cl** 2 - silent deletion
+        Deletes messages from bottom to top with a message link 3 - reverse silent deletion
+        Deletes messages from top to bottom with a message link

 ## DO NOT SHARE THE TOKEN